 SUDBURY MEDIA

 Victoria’s relatives Joseph and Beatrice Boulaye founded the City of Sudbury.
 Its significance is enshrouded within a complexity of Black Operations akin to Oak Ridge; wherein the above ground citizenry and nation has no concept of its monumental significance.
-Here are a few introductory videos and media:

 Victoria’s father Robert created the ‘Understanding the Earth’ series while being Vice President of TVO.
 This particular episode focuses on Sudbury’s work with NASA and especially the Apollo 17 Moon Missions that also came to Sudbury on Victoria’s date of her birth being May 24, 1972 Victoria Day.